open-guides/og-search-engineering/README.md

 * **Internationalization:** Do you need to support documents with multilingual character sets or Unicode?
 Do you need to support a multilingual corpus?
 Multilingual queries?
     * 🔹 In general, use **[UTF-8](https://en.wikipedia.org/wiki/UTF-8)** unless you really know what you’re doing.

-Thinking through these points up front can help you make significant choices designing and building individual search system components.
+Thinking through these points up front can help you make significantly better choices designing and building individual search system components.

 ## Theory: The search pipeline